paperless-ngx/paperless-ngx/docker/compose/README.md

 - Run `docker-compose run --rm webserver createsuperuser` to create a user.
 - Run `docker-compose up -d`.

 For more extensive installation and update instructions, refer to the documentation.

+## Configuration

+The configuration is done in the `.env` file, if you don't modify it, the other files the migration will be easier.

+## Upgrade

+To Upgrade your project, you have to copy the chosen docker-compose file as `docker-compose.yaml` and the `docker-compose.lib.yaml` into your folder.

+## Upgrade from older version than 1.13

+The structure change in the version 1.13.

+If you modify only the `docker-compose.env`, should do the following to upgrade your project:

+- Copy the new `.env`, the chosen docker-compose file as `docker-compose.yaml` and the `docker-compose.lib.yaml` into your folder.
+- In the `.env` file, replace everything after `# Paperless configuration` by the content of your `docker-compose.env`.
+- Remove your no more needed `docker-compose.env` file.

 ## Portainer

-Docker compose files that are made to be used directly, especially with [Protainer](https://docs.portainer.io), the configuration is done just in the `.env` file.
+Those Docker compose files can be used directly, in [Protainer](https://docs.portainer.io), see the documentation for more information.